aws-quickstart/quickstart-datastax-oss/docs/ddac-qs-deployment-guide.md

 ![DDAC Url](./assets/ddac-stack-output-ddac-url.png)

-> **Important**    For production environments, we recommend that you dont place the cluster in public subnet.
+> **Important:** We recommend deployment into a new VPC (Option 1).
+For production environments, we recommend that you place the cluster in private subnet (CreateClusterWithPublicIP=false).

-## Step 4.
+## Step 3.
 Test the Deployment

 After you deploy the DDAC cluster, the quickest way to begin using the cluster is to use SSH to connect to the DevOps instance and then to one of the node instances.
 You can use [SSH agent forwarding](https://aws.amazon.com/blogs/security/securely-connect-to-linux-instances-running-in-a-private-amazon-vpc/) using the key pair (replacing the KEY_FILE and DevIpAddress values for those of your cluster):